JamGrif/OpenGLProject/readme.md

 # OpenGL Project

-This project is a continuation of my Final Year Project for University where I created a 3D renderer using OpenGL which included a large variety of graphical features.
+This project is a continuation of my Final Year Project for University.
+The project is a 3D renderer created using OpenGL in C++ using a variety of additional libraries by parsing custom .XML scene files which contains all the requirements and components of a 3D scene.

+**The project is split into:**
+- **Engine** project which creates the .lib file and contains the heavy work
+- **Demo** project which creates the .exe file, by using the Engine.lib, and contains the entry point to the program
-I have been further developing this project in my own time for fun by adding new features, fixing bugs and issues, and further abstracting away parts of the program.

-This project is mainly a fun way for me to experiment and test my OpenGL and C++ ability.
+I have been further developing this project in my own time for fun as it is a good way to experiement with and test my OpenGL and C++ ability

 **OLD** Renderer Showcase Video - https://www.youtube.com/watch?v=QOnscYxgrNQ